-Weights quoted are for standard vehicles only.
+The Mass in Running Order includes a 75kg allowance for the driver and 90% full fuel tank, gas bottles and the fresh water tank emptied to its 20 litre travelling capacity.
+All weights quoted are for standard vehicles.
 Please take care to ensure that you have allowed for the masses of all items you intend to carry in the motorcaravan.
-EG Passengers, optional equipment, essential habitation and personal effects.
-Such as clothing, food, pets, bicycles etc.
+EG Passengers, optional equipment, essential habitation and personal effects such as clothing, food, pets, bicycles etc.